service and your benefits

 about service dates in my HR

-The service dates currently on display in Workday and the My HR portal may not be the same date(s) used when determining your eligibility for certain Chevron benefits.
+The service dates currently on display in Workday and the My Chevron portal may not be the same date(s) used when determining your eligibility for certain Chevron benefits.
 Please refer to the personalized eligibility information provided on BenefitConnect for purposes of understanding your personal benefit eligibility.
 Login to BenefitConnect, then go to the I need to tab on the top navigation, then choose Points and Service from the My Personal Information column for links to access your personal dates and benefit information.

 apply for prior service credit